SkygearIO/features/features/5-basic-sso/api.md

   - `providerID` - A string that identify the login provider
   - `options`
     - scope - Override scope if set in portal
-    - redirectUrl - when uxMode is `redirect`, skygear will redirect the user to this url after auth.
-If it is null, back to the current URL
+    - redirectUri - The URL that skygear will redirect after authorization flow.
   - This function returns a skygear user, and an access token of the service.

 ```js